Adaptive Chameleon or Stubborn Sloth: Revealing the Behavior of Large Language Models in Knowledge Conflicts: Experiments

 \subsection{Multi-source Evidence}

 Multi-source evidence is a setting where multiple pieces of evidence that either supports or conflicts with the parametric memory are presented to LLMs.
 Such knowledge conflicts can happen frequently, e.g., when LLMs are augmented with search engines having diverse or even web-scale information sources.
-We study the evidence preference of LLMs from different perspectives of the evidence, including popularity, order, length, and quantity.
-By default, the order of evidence is randomized in all experiments in Section~\ref{sec:heterogeneous} and \ref{sec:discussion}, if not specified otherwise.
+We study the evidence preference of LLMs from different aspects of evidence, including popularity, order, and quantity.
+By default, the order of evidence is randomized in all experiments in Section~\ref{sec:heterogeneous}, if not specified otherwise.

 \paragraph{LLMs exhibit stronger confirmation bias in more popular knowledge.} Step 5 in Figure \ref{fig:flowchart} illustrates how we instruct LLMs to answer questions when both parametric memory and counter-memory are presented as evidence.
-Figure~\ref{fig:generation-based} shows the memorization ratio of GPT-4 and ChatGPT \textit{w.r.t.}\ the question popularity.
+Figure~\ref{fig:pop} shows the memorization ratio of different LLMs \textit{w.r.t.}\ the question popularity on \textsc{PopQA}.

-Firstly, compared with when only the generated counter-memory is presented as evidence (single-source), both LLMs demonstrate significantly higher memorization ratios when parametric memory is also provided as evidence (multi-source), especially in the case of GPT-4.
-In other words, \textit{when faced with conflicting evidence, LLMs often favor the evidence consistent with their internal belief (parametric memory) and over the conflicting evidence (counter-memory)}, demonstrating a strong \textit{confirmation bias}.
-While the confirmation bias is less significant in single-source settings, the alarmingly high bias in multiple-source settings could hinder the unbiased use of external evidence in tool-augmented LLMs.
+First, compared with when only the generated counter-memory is presented as evidence (single-source), both LLMs demonstrate significantly higher memorization ratios when parametric memory is also provided as evidence (multi-source), especially in the case of GPT-4.
+In other words, when faced with conflicting evidence, LLMs often prefer the evidence consistent with their internal belief (parametric memory) over the conflicting evidence (counter-memory), demonstrating a strong \textit{confirmation bias}~\citep{nickerson1998confirmation}.
+Such properties could hinder the unbiased use of external evidence in tool-augmented LLMs.

-Secondly, for questions regarding more popular entities, LLMs demonstrate a stronger confirmation bias in both single-source and multi-source scenarios.
+Second, for questions regarding more popular entities, LLMs demonstrate a stronger confirmation bias.
 In particular, GPT-4 shows an 80\% memorization ratio for the most popular questions.
 This may suggest that LLMs form a stronger belief in facts concerning more popular entities, possibly because they have seen these facts and entities more often during pre-training, which leads to a stronger confirmation bias.